DavidVentura/blog/blog/raw/ipvs-lb/POST.md

 </div>

-If we observe the events now, we can see the real IP after the connection is established
+If we observe the events now, we can see the real IP after the connection is established ([try it!](https://github.com/DavidVentura/ipvs-tcp-from-scratch/commit/646131f79f7dcb84991f09b5514dca05dc5d75f9))
 ```bash
 TCP connection 192.168.0.185:0    ->1.2.3.4:80 (real unknown)          changed state Close->SynSent
 IPVS mapping inserted 192.168.0.185:55264 1.2.3.4:80